gmfmi/searchinGhost/README.md

 ## Known issues

-- [x] Define a real logging strategy based on `debug: true`
-- [ ] Properly handle network errors
+- [x] Properly handle network errors
+- [ ] What happens if no `localStorage` is available?

 ## Road map

+- [x] Use a logging strategy based on `debug: true`
 - [x] Set up a clean build process using Webpack
 - [x] Allow user to fetch data when page loads (not only on focus)
 - [x] Add callbacks like `onFetchStart()`, `onSearchStart()`, ...
-- [ ] Maybe use the GhostContentApi library to fetch the content and give more flexibility to users (also support API v2?)
+- [x] Use the GhostContentApi official library to give more configuation flexibility (and also support API v2)
+- [x] Expose cache max age option to users
+- [x] Add an optional empty template result
+- [x] Add a custom user-defined post reformat function called before indexation
+- [ ] Clean the code and comments
 - [ ] Make the demo mobile-first, currently it looks ugly on small screens
+- [ ] Get rid of the ugly 'string_tags'
 - [ ] Ask someone to do a code review because I am not a Javascript dev 😅